 Are all of these problems profound?
 No. Are some of them played (hilariously) for laughs?
 Yes.
-Are all of them real obstacles to professing your attraction (or maintaining your fidelity)?
+Are they all real obstacles to professing your attraction (or maintaining your fidelity)?
 Absolutely.

 The movie shows love as an antidote to normal life.
 It isn’t merely the magnetism of bursting hormones; it’s about finding a drastic and significant change to what’s going on currently, whether that means moving 5,000 miles away from home, learning a new language, jumping into a freezing lake to save someone else’s writing, being appallingly blunt as anti-promotion for your shitty Christmas song, or altering your country’s foreign policy in response to bullying sexual harassment.
 It’s about taking the plunge.
 In the case of Daniel (Liam Neeson) and his young step-son Sam (Thomas Sangster), it’s a matter of being shoved into the ocean by losing a wife and mother to prolonged illness.
 In every case, though, the person is searching for something, and they find it in another person.

 That’s an overwhelming idea that’s explored in pretty much all romantic comedies, and Curtis delivers several doses of the distilled version to great effect, but the relationships aren’t purely about physicality.